mr-veeru/AccessVault/README.md

 - At least one letter
 - At least one number
 - No special characters
+- **Case-insensitive** - usernames are automatically converted to lowercase

 **Password Requirements:**
 - Minimum 6 characters